 - Los Angeles

 She also had a list of common complaints with corresponding actions to take, for example “Too funky: make everything smaller” or “Too LA: remove turquoise.”
 She managed to inject her sense of humor into the system as well, creating space for a far more enjoyable conversation about the subjective than she had experienced using no system at all.

 Subjective terms, in combination, can reduce subjectivity

-When I guide my clients through my Brand Identity service, I first help them establish the top three values that make up the DNA of their company.
-We then layer on some visual descriptors to create what I call the Brand Personality Compass.
-The words evoke attitudes and emotions which I can then use to interpret image selection, and those are the images that we use to enhance the textual story we are sharing.
+When I guide my clients through my brand identity service, I first help them establish the top three values that make up the DNA of their company.
+We then layer on some visual descriptors to create what I call the brand personality compass.
+The words evoke attitudes and emotions that I can then use to build an image library to enhance the textual storytelling.

 When I developed my own code of terms, I thought it should feel like studying an actor’s role.
-Keeping “in character” is essential, so as I work with clients on their projects, it is imperative to periodically screen my choices through the lens of the definition we’ve developed.
-To visually express the Brand Personality Compass, we create a Mood Board, a tool that is both beautiful and useful.
+Keeping “in character” is essential, so as I work with clients on their projects, I periodically screen my choices through the lens we’ve developed.
+To visually express the brand personality compass, we create a mood board, a tool that is both beautiful and useful.

 - Sage-Mentor: the search and discovery of truth

 - Helper: develop people and nurture the process